Harry staggered into the study and slumped into the chair, leaning his head back and releasing a long sigh. ‘I’m still tired.’

 Salazar’s lips twisted.
-‘I’m unsure, but I suspect the horcrux within you may have been the one.
+‘I’m unsure, but I suspect it may have been the horcrux within you.
 It is Voldemort’s will and magic, but the fragment would’ve known you were family the moment it possessed you.
 Blood magics are not an easy thing to conceal from your own kin.’

 ‘And he considered me family.’
 Harry’s eyebrows shot up.
 ‘I highly doubt that.’

 ‘I suppose it doesn’t matter.’
 Harry toyed with the golden hourglass.
-‘There’s something else I’ve been meaning to ask you… If I use this, what might happen?’
+‘There’s something else I’ve been meaning to ask you… If I use this, what sort of side-effects might happen?’

 Salazar frowned.
 ‘Besides growing old a little bit faster?
-Your mind needs to sleep every so often to cope with the mental strain of everything you do.
-Using the time-turner adds more mental strain.’
+Your mind needs to sleep every so often to cope with the mental strain of everything you do, a little like resting after doing a lot of physical activity.
+Using the time-turner increases the mental strain between periods of rest.’

 ‘Could it cause dreams?’
 Harry asked.

-‘Having nightmares?
-Mental strain can present in all sorts of ways, as far as I know.
-It’s not my area of expertise, but you’re already under plenty of stress, Harry.’
+‘Having nightmares, are you?
+Mental strain can present in all sorts of ways, as far as I know, but it’s not my area of expertise.
+You’re already under plenty of stress, Harry.’
 Salazar pointed his wand at the time-turner.
 ‘Use it sparingly.
 I said nothing and let you abuse it last year, because a bit more strain and stress was worth risking.
 This year, it’s not.’